-The leadership team will review and revise any Zero Tolerance Policy of Louislana Key Academy School to ensure that the policy is in compliance with R. S. 17/416.15; the policy does not violate R. S. 17/416 (H) which prohibits disciplinary action against any pupil reasonably acting in solfdefense; and that inappropriate refermis are not made to agencies serving children.
+The leadership team will review and revise any Zero Tolerance Policy of Louisiana Key Academy School to ensure that the policy is in compliance with R. S. 17:416.15; the policy does not violate H. S. 17:416 (H) which prohibits disciplinary action against any pupil reasonably acting in self-defense; and that inappropriate referrais are not made to agencies serving children.

-The leadership team will review and ravise its policies and procedures for handling suspensions and expulsions at Louisiana Key Academy School to ensure that suspension/expulsion policies are consistent with R. S. 17.418; suspension/expulsion policies are consistently and fairly executed; and alternative interventions, consistent with best theory and practice, to suspensions/expulsions are used including, but not be limited to, counseling, conflict resolution, social and tamily responsibility, peer mediation, and stress and/or angler management.
+The leadership team will review and review are procedures for handling suspensions and expulsions at Louisiana Key Academy School to ensure that suspension/expulsion policies are consistent with R. S. 17.416; suspension/expulsion policies are consistently and fairly executed; and alternative interventions, consistent with best theory and practice, to suspensions/expulsions are used including, but not be limited to, counseling, conflict resolution, social and family responsibility, peer mediation, and struss and/or singer management.